We think this movie stands out for:

 Is it any good?

 Gently illustrated and well-produced as always, this episode finds the inquisitive monkey in a mildly spooky Halloween adventure.
 Though there are lots of cute moments and a funny legend with surprising origins, it's the telling of the tale that falls short.
 The writing is not as linear and clear as most Curious George stories, and the songs are uniform and generic.
-The episode feels long and, at times, meandering.
+Curious George: A Halloween Boo Fest feels long and, at times, meandering.
 Still, George is lovable, and Halloween is a favorite time of year -- that may be enough for most preschoolers.

-Families can talk about different kinds of traditional tales.
+Families can talk about different kinds of traditional tales, like the ones George hears in Curious George: A Halloween Boo Fest.
 How is a legend different from a fairy tale?
 A fable?
 A myth?

 Why is it fun to dress up in a costume?
 How does it change you?
 How does it feel when you're YOU again?